prasanna0913/D3-Challenge/README.md

 *	The data is initially plotted by taking Poverty(%) on x-axis and Lacks Healthcare(%) on y-axis.
 * Later, Age(Median), Household Income(Median) are also added on x-axis.
 Tooltips were added to circles and displayed the data based on the user selection.
 * The x-axis scale is altered based on user selection and data is displayed on the chart.

+# Setup:
+*	There was no specific setup done to work with D3.
+*	Visual studio code was used to write the index.html, app.js.

+# Status
+Project is finished

+# Contact
+D. Sai Prasanna